rgwch/ioBroker.dingz/README.md

 ### Fetch and install ioBroker.Dingz

 This adapter is not part of the official ioBroker distribution.
 So it will not show up in ioBroker admin's adapter list.
-You can install it as a custom adapter from the admin-ui:
+You can install it as a custom adapter from the admin-ui (http://{ioBroker-address}:8081):

 ![](rsc/dingz_1.jpg)